dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Advancing to the next view is enabled by F+1 votes or 2F+1 complaints.
 This guarantees that if a proposal becomes committed, the next (justified) leader proposal contains a reference to it.

-The full protocol is decribed in pseudo-code in [Fin Pseudo-Code](#Fin-in-Psuedo-code).
+The full protocol is decribed in pseudo-code below in [Fin Pseudo-Code](#Fin-in-Psuedo-code).
 A step by step scenarios walkthrough is provided next.

 ### Scenario-by-scenario Walkthrough